Gurrasso/odin-json-parser/README.md

 odin build path_to_code -debug
 ```

 * There is also a hard limit on tokens.
-Any token array has a max size but this can be changed by changing the <span style="color:yellow">MAX_TOKENS</span>. constant in the code
+Any token array has a max size but this can be changed by changing the MAX_TOKENS constant in the code
 ```odin
 // In the json.odin file we find this
 MAX_TOKENS :: 1024